yalmip/yalmip.github.io/_posts/examples/2016-09-17-standardmpc.md

 ![Input trajectory]({{ site.url }}/images/mpcinputtrajectory.png){: .center-image }

 The models are easily extended to more complicated scenarios.
 Here we simulate the case with a reference trajectory preview, and a known, assumed constant, disturbance.
 We also want to plot the optimal predicted output with the reference.
 Inputs are not allowed to make changes larger than 0.15 and we switch to a quadratic objective function.
-To make matters worse, we do not now the value of the **B** matrix at compile time, as it can change.
+To make matters worse, we do not know the value of the **B** matrix at compile time, as it can change.
 Hence, we make it a parameter.
 Since we now have a nonlinear parameterization, we explicitly select a QP solver, to communicate to YALMIP that we know the problem will be a convex QP for fixed value of the parameters (the bilinearities between **B** and **u** will turn linear once **B** is fixed)

 ````matlab